-" Are quarantines required if a close-contact exposure occurs outdoors?
+- " What is the role of the Medical Advisory Team?
+A volunteer Medical Advisory Team, composed of community physicians and hospital and public health leaders, meets regularly with the Head of School, Lead School Nurse, Assistant to Head for Strategic Initiatives, and the Chair of the Board of Trustees.
+The team's role is advisory, and the team does not establish policy or make decisions related to school operations.
+This team provides valuable information, insights and guidance that help inform the work of the Pandemic Response Committee.
+In light of this, any questions regarding school operational decisions should be directed to school administration. - " Are quarantines required if a close-contact exposure occurs outdoors?
 Quarantine guidelines apply whether a close-contact exposure occurs indoors or outdoors.
-Randolph will treat outdoor exposures like an indoor exposure under the same conditions and will follow the quarantine guidance noted in on page 6.

-" Why does the School require quarantines in the event of exposure?
+A close-contact exposure occurs when an individual was within 6-feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period, per CDC guidance.
+As noted in the quarantine guidelines on page 6, the close-contact definition excludes individuals in a K-12 classroom setting who were at least 3 feet or more from an infected individual if both persons were masked.
+In the event of an outdoor exposure where all affected students are masked and greater than 3-feet apart, Randolph will treat this like an indoor exposure under the same conditions and will follow the quarantine guidance noted in on page 6. - " Why does the School require quarantines in the event of exposure?
 In striving to sustain in-person learning during this time of high transmissibility of the COVID-19 virus, quarantines provide a measure for limiting possible spread of the virus associated with known infections.
-With the availability of vaccines, we have a greater opportunity to keep more students and faculty in-person, based on CDC guidelines highlighted on page 6.

-" May an individual be exempt from quarantine based on antibody testing?
+With the increasing availability of vaccines, we have a greater opportunity to keep more students and faculty in-person, as the CDC excludes from quarantine those who are fully vaccinated, as long as they remain asymptomatic. - " May an individual be exempt from quarantine based on antibody testing?
 No. The CDC does not recommend antibody testing to assess immunity to COVID-19.